wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 1. Title of the widget
 2. Number of listed posts
+3. Hide current post in list
+4. Keep sticky posts on top of the list
-3. Hide post title
+5. Hide post title
-4. Show post date
+6. Show post date
-5. Show post excerpt
+7. Show post excerpt
-6. Excerpt length
+8. Excerpt length
-7. Signs after excerpt
+9. Signs after excerpt
-8. Show post thumbnail (featured image)
+10. Show post thumbnail (featured image)
-9. Thumbnail dimensions
+11. Registered thumbnail dimensions
-10. Thumbnail width in px
+12. Thumbnail width in px
-11. Thumbnail height in px
+13. Thumbnail height in px
-12. Keep aspect ratio of thumbnails
+14. Keep aspect ratio of thumbnails
-13. Try to take the first post image as thumbnail
+15. Try to take the first post image as thumbnail
-14. Only use the first post image as thumbnail
+16. Only use the first post image as thumbnail
-15. Use default thumbnail if no thumbnail is available
+17. Use default thumbnail if no thumbnail is available
-16. Default thumbnail URL
+18. Default thumbnail URL

 = What users said =